salahealer9/harmonic-architecture-solar-system/README.md

 ---

 ## 📘 Overview
-This repository provides simplified, read-only Python scripts and figures that reproduce the key results and visualizations from the paper:
+This repository contains the core analytical and visualization scripts accompanying the paper:

 > **Salah-Eddin Gherbi (2025)**
 > *The Gravitational Quantization Law: A Universal Harmonic Framework for Planetary Orbits*
 > arXiv: [astro-ph.EP] (pending submission)
 > Zenodo DOI: [10.5281/zenodo.17432971](https://doi.org/10.5281/zenodo.17432971)

-The research investigates the harmonic and geometric structure of the Solar System using algebraic ratios derived from the Silver Ratio (√2 + 1).
-It proposes a unifying **gravitational quantization law** that models planetary spacing through geometric resonance — achieving sub-1 % mean error when compared to observed orbital data.
+The research reinterprets Kepler's celestial harmony using the Celtic Cross harmonic model — a geometric framework based on algebraic ratios of √2 and its derivatives.
+The model accurately predicts planetary spacing, identifies the lost planet Harmonia at ≈ 2.14 AU, and demonstrates that the Solar System obeys a quantized harmonic order.

+All included Python scripts reproduce the published figures, tables, and numerical results of the paper.

 ---
-# 📁 Repository Contents (Public Research Release)
+# 📁 Repository Contents

-This repository provides the core analytical and visualization scripts accompanying the study:
-*“The Gravitational Quantization Law: A Universal Harmonic Framework for Planetary Orbits”*
-(S.-E. Gherbi, 2025)

-It includes only the essential scripts required to reproduce the published figures and numerical results of the Celtic Cross harmonic model.

 ## 🔹 1.
 Harmonic Model & Core Constants